-If you haven’t already heard, meditation is an incredible way to manage our anxiety and connect with our bodies.
+If you haven’t already heard, if you practice meditation it is an incredible way to manage our anxiety and connect with our bodies.
 Practicing meditation in your daily life can be a great way to heal past traumas on your spiritual journey.

 Meditation is the act of being aware of your thoughts and feelings without any judgment.
 Mindfulness is closely tied to meditation.
 In that, when you practice meditations, you find mindfulness.
 Meditation allows you to be present and limit distractions in your mind.